AlexLee01/Embracing-Resilience-DFIL/README.md

 # Embracing Resilience: Balancing Risk Factor and Protective Factor in Dynamic Suicide Risk Prediction

+> [!IMPORTANT]
+> **Notice on Dataset Access During the IEEE BigData Challenge Cup**
+> We are currently hosting an IEEE BigData Challenge Cup based on this project.
+Please refer to the official competition website for details: https://www.bigdatacompetition.cn/
+>
+> During the competition period, the dataset will be made available only to registered competition participants via the official competition registration process.
+To ensure fairness and consistency, we will not provide separate dataset access through this repository until the competition has ended.

-This repository contains the official implementation of **DFIL** (Dynamic Factor Influence Learning), proposed in the paper *"Embracing Resilience: Balancing Risk Factor and Protective Factor in Dynamic Suicide Risk Prediction"*, which is currently under review.
+This repository contains the official implementation of DFIL (Dynamic Factor Influence Learning), proposed in the paper "Embracing Resilience: Balancing Risk Factor and Protective Factor in Dynamic Suicide Risk Prediction", which is currently under review.

 DFIL is a multi-task learning framework that jointly models **protective factors** (suicide resilience) and **risk factors** from users' social media post sequences, and captures their dynamic influence on subsequent suicide risk transitions via **Conditional Transfer Effect (CTE)**.